mai se ;Gara.z nashaa:t hai kis ruu-siyaah

 WINE: {49,1}

 The color imagery offers some elegant wordplay: guunah means literally 'color', and ruu-siyaah means 'black-faced'.
-And of course, there are the two highly color-coded words, black 'night' and white 'day'.
+And of course, there are the two highly color-coded words, (black) 'night' and (white) 'day'.
 There are also the overtones of the ruby (or blood) color of wine, and we can hardly avoid thinking of the idiomatic expression siyaah-mast , 'black-drunk', for someone who's very drunk indeed-- drunk enough to become 'self-less', perhaps.
 (For examples of siyaah-mast , used with imagery of (dark) shadows, see {49,2} and {80,4}.)
-As always, I use 'selfless-ness' to remind the reader that this is not the English word 'selflessness', meaning 'extreme unselfishness'; rather, it's about serious loss of self or obliviousness to self.
+As always, I use 'selfless-ness' to remind the reader that this is not the English word 'selflessness', meaning 'extreme unselfishness'; rather, it's about serious (Sufistic) loss of self, or obliviousness to self.

-The speaker sounds contemptuous, fierce, almost desperate-- people who naively (or culpably?) seek joy through wine are called 'disgraced ones' or 'wretches'.
+The speaker's rhetorical question sounds contemptuous, fierce, almost desperate-- people who naively (and culpably) seek joy through wine are, by implication, 'disgraced ones' or 'wretches'.
 Why such harshness?
-Perhaps the speaker means to imply that he himself would never be so vulgar as to seek mere joy or pleasure-- where he is, joy doesn't even exist, and only relief from pain is the point.
-Or perhaps he thinks that such people are frivolously misusing a great and serious medicine, and turning it into a mere toy; such vulgarization of something so vital and precious is a 'disgrace'.
+The speaker implies that he himself would never be so vulgar as to use wine to seek mere joy or pleasure-- where he is, joy doesn't even exist, and relief from pain is the overriding necessity.
+Or perhaps he thinks that such pleasure-seekers are frivolously misusing a great and serious medicine, and turning it into a mere toy; such cheap behavior is a 'disgrace'.